jonathanjadams/BEET/README.md

  # File Descriptions

+- BEET documentation.pdf contains the documentation for the BEET toolkit *START HERE*

 - BEET_solve.m solves the policy funciton for a behavioral model

 - BEET_irfs.m calculates and plots impulse response functions to exogenous shocks